JiaanL/O_web/Readme.md

 ```

-2. after seeing the "done", go to
+2. after seeing the "done" in previous step, go to
 ```
 http://127.0.0.1:8000/datastorage/update_data
 ```

 Input the data that you want to include in the database.
-We only support eth against usd, usdt, usdc, and dai for data in uniswapv2, uniswapv3 and chainlink for now.
+We only support

+uniswapv2 & uniswapv3: eth/usdc eth/usdt eth/dai usdc/eth usdt/eth and dai/eth
+chainlink: eth/usd usdc/eth usdt/eth and dai/eth
+maker: eth/usd

 All data need to be in lowercase.
 Recommend to input block after the Oracle is deployed, and with a small BlockTo and let the auto update to handle the remaining data.
 ![Alt text](images/UpdateDataStorage.png?raw=true "Health Factor")

 3. open the link (assuming 8000 is the port) to setup debtmonitor